Frequently Asked Questions About Teen Driving

 The licensee will need to provide an affidavit to the driver's license bureau stating that they have completed at least 50 hours of practice driving, with at least 10 hours at night, supervised by a licensed adult 21 years of age or older and signed by their parent or guardian.
 If the affidavit is not provided, the license restrictions will continue until age 17.
 If the licensee is convicted of two or more moving violations on separate occasions before age 16, the license will remain restricted until age 17.
 Effective July 1, 1999, a violation for transporting non-sibling passengers will be a moving violation.

-No. The adult accompanying the holder of an Instruction Permit, Farm Permit or Restricted License must be 18 years of age or older.
-However, hours driven with an adult under 21 years of age cannot be credited toward the 50 hours of adult supervised driving.
+Yes.
+The adult accompanying the holder of an Instruction Permit, Farm Permit or Restricted License must be 21 years of age or older.

 No. The bureau will not require a log, however we encourage parents or guardians to use a log to keep track of supervised driving time.